 This means that Workforce Solutions will share pertinent information with educators, parents and students about career exploration and what steps young people need to be taking now so they are prepared for the jobs of tomorrow.
 Collectively, we need to focus our efforts on making sure that tomorrow’s job candidates are equipped with the skills and knowledge they will need.

-The impact of the decline in new oil and gas-related occupations is also significant.
-Our region has always had an energy sector that accounted for a large part of our workforce.
-Looking into the coming years, it appears that many of those employers will need fewer, but more skilled workers.
-It will also become increasingly important that we prepare our workforce with a set of transferable skills that can be applied across industries.

-This will make our focus on transitional employment increasingly crucial.
-We also anticipate that some of the losses in oil and gas-related employment will be offset by other fields in industrial construction, transportation, and health care.
-It is also worth noting that even while oil and gas has declined, there has been a regional uptick in the petrochemical industry, as well as liquefied natural gas operations.
-However, moving between industries may necessitate learning new skills and re-applying old ones to new problems.
-This will be another avenue where Workforce Solutions will look to provide services.
+Our region has seen a strong recovery overall in terms of employment.
+In November of 2018, there were fewer unemployed individuals than prior to the start of the most recent local downturn related to falling oil prices; however, employment in oil and gas-related occupations has not recovered to levels seen prior to the downturn.
+Additionally, some stability was achieved with respect to oil prices, but fluctuations are still a reality.
+Due to the uncertainty this causes in the labor market, the Gulf Coast Workforce Board will continue to monitor trends and offer services where appropriate.

 The Gulf Coast Workforce Board and our Workforce Solutions team are dedicated to growing our region’s economic footprint by helping businesses reach their full human resources potential.
 Even as economic challenges arise and are ultimately overcome, we pride ourselves on the work that we do, and we look forward to continuing to serve Gulf Coast businesses and their employees into the future.